dustinblackman/Championify/README.md

 - Must write tests for all new functions (look at current tests for examples, still a WIP).
 - Functions must be camel cased. `downloadStuff()`
 - Variables must be underscored. `my_champion = 'teemo'`
+- PR must be off and back to master branch.

 I suggest making sure your linters are setup correctly, or run gulp lint every now and again.